kingdellaprogrammazione/HPC_2026/README.md

 Notice that this variable can be modified, togheter with the number of runs `N_RUNS`.

 The result timings, including VTune analysis, were subsequently moved locally via FileZilla for elaboration.

+## AI Usage Disclaimer

+Parts of this project (code structure, debugging, SLURM/VTune scripting, and documentation) were developed with the assistance of AI tools (Claude).
+All AI-assisted output was reviewed, tested, and validated by the authors before inclusion in the project.

 ## Credits
 This project uses [TinyExpr](https://github.com/codeplea/tinyexpr) parser developed by codeplea, whom we thanks, to parse algebraic expressions for M and N.